klix-app/klix-developer-documentation-website/docs/callbacks.md

 During order lifecycle Klix invokes API end-points implemented by merchant store.
 All URLs should be implemented and accessible via HTTPS in order to be callable by Klix.

+!!!
+Warning "Exposing you API via HTTPS on development environment"
+    If you have trouble to expose your API via HTTPS on a development environment you can use [ngrok](https://ngrok.com).

 | URL Type                      | Example                            | Optional | Description
 |-------------------------------|------------------------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Purchase notification URL     | https://merchant.com/purchases     | false    | HTTP PUT request is sent from Klix backend to confirm that a payment has either been collected successfully on behalf of the merchant or either payment has failed/was cancelled.
 Note that error code and message might not be present even in case of failed payment.
 See [Purchase notification request example](#purchase-notification-request-example).|